GreatNateDev/Pokemon-Battle-Quest/README.md

 patch for duel type advantages and add duel types\
 MAYBE add a real pokemon game into all this if i feal like it and not just a battle simulator\
 *.
 Changed to make irrelevant
+BUGS:
-BUGS:Crit particles in the wrong areas, remove slap and kick
+	Crit particles in the wrong areas, remove slap and kick